 We’re quickly coming upon one of the busiest spending times of the year, the Christmas season.
 For too many years I would come up to Christmas and suddenly realize that I had woefully under-prepared for the coming holiday.
 I never saved up enough money to pay for gifts for my immediate family, friends and relatives. […]

 Are you in a financial rut?
 Do you need some motivation to get you back on your feet and move forward?
 Perhaps you’ve been trying to build and emergency fund this year and emergencies pop up as quickly as you deposit money into your savings account.
 Or, perhaps you’ve paid off all your debt and […]

-Weekend Away This past weekend my wife and I got away to the woods of Northern Wisconsin for a few days of fun and relaxation on the lake (see a picture of the lake below).
-My wife’s family used to own a beautiful cabin on a gorgeous lake near the town that we visited, and […]
+This past weekend my wife and I got away to the woods of Northern Wisconsin for a few days of fun and relaxation on the lake.
+Sometimes it’s good to get away to just recharge.
+A Weekend Away My wife’s family used to own a beautiful cabin on a gorgeous lake near the town that […]